Quasars to Sea Stars

 QUASARS is a big commitment

 All participants are expected to remain active in the program year-round until graduation.
 Summers are intensive.
-The school year is more flexible, but be prepared to commit some time to the program on a weekly basis.
+The school year is more flexible, but be prepared to commit at least 5 hours to the program on a weekly basis.

 QUASARS is about science and nature